 Search engines can’t watch a video or listen to its audio.
 However, they can read text.
 Making your business’s videos more “visible” and readable to search engines will improve their SEO.
 Transcribing your video content and placing the transcripts on your site pages is one great way to improve your business’s SEO and discoverability.

-When using multilingual transcription, video is able to rank for keywords in different languages and international markets.
-Video transcripts allow potential customers to find video quickly when they can search for keywords that appear in them.
+By using multilingual transcription services, content creators can improve their videos’ ability to rank for keywords in different languages and international markets.
+Video transcripts allow potential customers to find videos quickly because they can search for keywords that appear in them.
 With 68% of site traffic coming from search engines, improving your business video’s SEO can bring in more visitors and lead to more business opportunities.
 Plus, taking that extra step to provide transcript translations means even greater discoverability internationally.

 Multilingual Captioning Can Boost Your Business’s Success

 With 78% of people watching online videos every week, it’s essential for business leaders to look for ways to enhance their videos and attract greater audiences.
 Incorporating captioning and transcription alone, plus in multiple languages, will help to tackle that feat and have a greater global footprint.

 Employees want to work for businesses that are inclusive.
 Consumers also prefer to spend their money with brands that represent them and their values.
 Verbit is helping businesses meet these needs by making the videos they’re sharing both internally and externally more engaging and accessible.
 Verbit’s captions boost the accessibility of content while its interactive transcripts make it easier to engage with.
 Any business that isn’t using multilingual captioning and language transcription services is missing opportunities to connect with larger audiences.
 Contact Verbit to explore how these tools could fit into your current video and event strategies.